You should expect only one to contact you for every 100 visitors to your real estate website.

 The benefits of CRO for realtor websites like yours across four major areas.

-You need to communicate with buyers in a way that invites action.
+It would be best if you communicate with buyers in a way that invites action.
 Your home page could incorporate several elements to call users to action.

 - Welcome and quick announcement bars